 His reputation for “reading hearts” and discerning whether the penitent had been truthful or whether he had left out a sin brought hundreds of people to him every day, eager to unburden themselves and repent.

-Starting this Sunday, September 16, visitors to New York will be able to engage in a meditation to recreate that experience, with an “interactive” statue of St. Pio in his role as confessor.
+Since September of 2018, visitors to New York have been able to engage in a meditation to recreate that experience, with an “interactive” statue of St. Pio in his role as confessor.

-Kicking off a commemoration of the 50th anniversary of St. Pio of Pietrelcina’s death, St. Patrick’s Old Cathedral in lower Manhattan will display a statue bearing the title of “St. Padre Pio – I Absolve You,” sculpted by Canadian artist Timothy Schmalz.
+St. Patrick’s Old Cathedral in lower Manhattan displayed a statue bearing the title of “St. Padre Pio – I Absolve You,” sculpted by Canadian artist Timothy Schmalz.

 The sculpture, a gift to the church from the Saint Pio Foundation, features a confessional with two seats – one for St. Pio, and one for whoever cares to sit on the other side of the confessional screen from him.
 A glance at the screen reveals the face of Jesus – a visual reminder that the priest acts in persona Christi (“in the person of Christ”) when he hears confessions.